 Guidance for searching single documents that have no relationship to a archive, such as leaflets, pamphlets, flyers, sheet music, stencils.

 Through the IISH catalogue you can search for archival material.
-There is also an index of archives where you can browse through alphabetical lists of names of archives or browse the archival collections by country.
 IISH’s leading archives are fully available to view online via the Institute’s catalogue.
 In most other cases, the documents themselves can only be consulted in the Reading Room.

 The archival collections are available for research purposes and most of the collections are available without restrictions.